 Take a look

-See a blog post on one of our Seaweed and Eat It! foraging courses.
+See a blog post on one of our Seaweed and Eat It! foraging courses or watch this video of us coastal foraging including for seaweed.

 Places on this course are £60 per person.